unm-digital-history/campus-history/essays/laguna-devargas-hall/index.md

 ### Unique Layout
-Within the Lugana Hall setup, you will find three sectors for DeVargas.
+Within the Lugana Hall setup, you will find four sectors for DeVargas.
 All made to incorporate space and order for those moving in.